Rishi Sunak leads PM race as Boris Johnson flies back to London

 "It is abundantly clear that Rishi Sunak has what it takes to match the challenges we face - he is the right person to lead our Party and take the country forward," Mr Javid said.

+Another backer, Tobias Ellwood, said he was the 100th MP to endorse Mr Sunak, saying: "Time for centrist, stable, fiscally responsible government offering credible domestic & international leadership."

 Mr Johnson's supporters said the former prime minister had "momentum and support".
 Trade Minister Sir James Duddridge told BBC News: "He is coming home and is up for it.

 "He is the only election winner we have that has a proven track record in London, on Brexit, and in gaining the mandate we have now."